Draw a line-angle structure based on the following... | Channels for Pearson+

 Next

-Draw a line-angle structure based on the following molecular model.
-(Blue: C, white: H, orange: O)
+Draw a line-angle structure based on the following model.
+(Blue: C, white: H, red: N)

 A